Forestmedia

 Ecological Communities can be threatened too!

+What is an ecological community?
 An ecological community is a naturally occurring group of native plants, animals and other organisms that are interacting in a unique habitat.
 Its structure, composition and distribution are determined by environmental factors such as soil type, position in the landscape, altitude, climate and water availability.

 Box Gum Woodlands are threatened Ecological Communities in NSW.
 Healthy box gum woodlands and their associated grasslands typically possess white box, yellow box or Blakely’s red gum trees and a rich understorey of native grasses, herbs and shrubs that all work together harmoniously in a healthy environment.
 When parts of that environment are destroyed, all of the rest suffers too.